muratk3n/thirdwave/en/README.md

 ---

 3W development is nowhere near that yet..
-Its arrival is choppy, representation in terms of people power is not too high.
+Its arrival is choppy, representation in terms of people power not too high.

 "But wouldn't the presence of white-collar folk be a sign of Third Wave and within that they could be considered as a class?
 After all